6 Best Day Trips to Pompeii from Sorrento

 Sunset in Pompeii| ©canmandawe

-Spring and autumn are the most recommended seasons.
-You will avoid the crowds and high temperatures of summer.
-Winter is usually not very crowded and can be ideal to visit the archaeological site without rushing.
+Spring and fall are the most recommended seasons.
+You'll avoid the crowds and high temperatures of summer.
+Winter is not usually very busy and can be ideal for visiting the archaeological site at your own pace.

-For more information, I recommend you to read the post that explains in detail what is the best time to visit Pompeii.
+For more information, I recommend reading the post that explains in detail the best time to visit Pompeii.

 Can I travel from Sorrento to Pompeii on my own?

-Yes, you just need to take the Circumvesuviana railroad line.
+Yes, just take the Circumvesuviana railway line.
 The station is located in Piazza Giovanni Battista de Curtis, in the heart of Sorrento.
 Get off at the Pompei - Villa dei Misteri stop.
-The main entrance is in Piazza Esedra, about a five minute walk away.
+The main entrance is in Piazza Esedra, about a five-minute walk away.

-It is cheaper, but less comfortable and you will depend on public transportation schedules.
-Note that this line is usually very busy as it connects Sorrento to Naples.
-In the morning and after 18:00, the trains are crowded.
+It's cheaper, but less convenient and you'll be dependent on public transport timetables.
+Keep in mind that this line is usually very busy as it connects Sorrento with Naples.
+In the morning and after 6:00 p.m., the trains are crowded.

 Castellammare Di Stabia| ©PurePalmeto